maim-lain/schooloflust/walkthrough.md

 <!---

-so sunday violet is available at playground, but i skip the scene to read teh book which i cant even use yet though...

-Keep track of:
-Money
-Violet romance level
-Antiandrogen.

-3/4:
-- Once you've played past the first week, if you reach 100 arousal the game will penalize you and you will deviate a bit from the walkthrough.
-If this happens then you should reload your your last save and use an antiandrogen to lower your arousal and make sure it doesn't reach 100.

-- room read book

-- hypno nat

-- shop stuff
 (can save game in town!!)

-gift bear to violet + hangout - 3 left
-hang
-hang
-hang
-hang (one extra if didn't pick) help sidequest

 sis top - $50

 - squre in front of school has comment for what happens each day
-- answers for all math day stuff are on teacher event
+- answers for all math day stuff are on teacher event (actually black board)

 --->